 WA Schools Orienteering Team

-Students have the chance to join the WA Schools Orienteering Team which competes at the Australian Schools Championships held in different states at the end of September/beginning of October each year.
+Students have the chance to join the WA Schools Orienteering Team, which competes at the Australian Schools Championships held in different states at the end of September/beginning of October each year.
 We stay together with all other teams including the Australian states, ACT and New Zealand competing over several days.